It is believed that in 972, Prince of the Kievan Rus Svyatoslav I Igorevich died on the island of Khortitsa.

-The history of the town Alexandrovsk (present day Zaporozhye) is linked with the construction of a New Dnieper fortified line of fortresses located between Zaporozhye and Berdyansk at the end of the 18th century.
-Alexandrovskaya fortress was the largest among them, its construction was finished by 1775.
+The history of the town of Alexandrovsk is linked with the construction of a new Dnieper fortified line located between Zaporozhye and Berdyansk at the end of the 18th century.
+Alexandrovsk fortress was the largest among them, its construction was finished by 1775.

-The importance of Odessa as a trade city grew and main trade directions changed in the region, Alexandrovsk began declining.
-In 1797, the Dnieper fortified line of fortresses was abolished due to loss of its military importance.
-In 1806, Alexandrovsk received the status of an uyezd town.
+The importance of Odessa as a trade city grew and the main trade routes changed.
+In 1797, the Dnieper fortified line of fortresses was abolished.
+In 1806, Alexandrovsk received the town status.

-Because of the power, a large metallurgical industry developed, including Zaporozhstal iron and steel plant, factories specializing in high-grade steels made in electric hearths, ferroalloys, titanium and aluminum smelting.
+Due to the abundance of electricity, large metallurgical industry developed, including Zaporozhstal iron and steel plant, factories specializing in high-grade steels made in electric hearths, ferroalloys, titanium and aluminum smelting.

 Zaporozhye city architecture